-We are, but we still try to do whatever we can in order to keep our team members both efficient and happy, some examples:
+We are not a sexy startup, but we still try to do whatever we can in order to keep our team members both efficient and happy, some examples:

 - 60% of our staff works remotely nearly 100% of the time (with more enjoying home office or cofficing at times).

 - We have flexible working hours for the most part.